A spring flavor of brown rice porridge with mitsuba leaves and a stew of butterbur and bamboo shoots [Minorich Hokuryu's Healthy Vegetables]

 Enjoy the taste of spring!

-◇ Reporting and writing by Ikuko Terauchi (Photography and editorial assistance by Noboru Terauchi)
+◇ Interview and text: Ikuko Terauchi (Photography and editing assistance: Noboru Terauchi)